SlackBuffer/under-react/JSX.md

 - Any valid JavaScript expression can be put inside the ***curly braces*** in JSX
 - Splitting JSX over multiple lines is good for readability
-    - While it isn’t required, when doing this, it's recommend to wrap it in parentheses to avoid the pitfalls of [ ] [automatic semicolon insertion](https://stackoverflow.com/questions/2846283/what-are-the-rules-for-javascripts-automatic-semicolon-insertion-asi)
 - Since JSX is closer to JavaScript than to HTML, React DOM uses **`camelCase`** property naming convention instead of HTML attribute names

 - **JSX is an expression**